fantasy11coin/hostmasternode/INSTALL.md

-Building Fantasy11
+Building Betfint
 =============

-See doc/build-*.md for instructions on building the various elements of the Fantasy11 Core reference implementation of Fantasy11.
+See doc/build-*.md for instructions on building the various elements of the Betfint Core reference implementation of Betfint.